reddit/node-platform/README.md

 import Server from '@r/platform/Server';

 const server = Server({
   reducers={},                            // Reducers for the Redux store.

   routes=[],                              // A list of lists that maps
                                           // routes to handlers.
 For example:
                                           //
                                           // [
                                           //   ['/', Frontpage],
                                           //   ['/r/:subredditName', Subreddit],
                                           // ]

   template=function(data) {...},          // a template function that returns a
                                           // string (likely an HTML string).

   port=8888,                              // OPTIONAL. port for your server.

   preRouteServerMiddleware=[],            // OPTIONAL.
 Koa middleware to run
                                           // before a route is handled

   postRouteServerMiddleware=[],           // OPTIONAL.
 Koa middleware to run
                                           // after a route is handled

   reduxMiddleware=[],                     // OPTIONAL.
-Additional Redux middleware.
+Additional Redux
-                                  // Middleware defined here will run
+                                          // middleware.
+Middleware defined here
+                                          // will run before r/platform's
-                                  // before r/platform's middleware runs.
+                                          // middleware runs.

+  dispatchBeforeNavigation=async (koaCtx, dispatch, getState, utils) => {},
+                                          // OPTIONAL.
+Dispatch additional
+                                          // actions before the navigation
+                                          // fires.
 });

 // start the server